tterhune/work/README.md

-# AFC Magic
+# AFC Tools

 ## What is this?

-- Use these python modules when you want to perform some *magic* with your AFC.

-- This also project also interacts with your Aruba switch fabric.
+* This also project also interacts with your Aruba switch fabric.

+* You can:

-- You can configure and discover a brand new fabric of switches
+    * Configure and discover a brand new fabric of switches

-- You can display your fabric of switches and their status
+    * You can display your fabric of switches and their status

-- You can configure _AFC QoS policies_ and _qualifiers_
+    * You can configure _AFC QoS policies_ and _qualifiers_

-- You can apply _AFC policies_ and _qualifiers_ to _LAGs_ and _Ports_
+    * You can apply _AFC policies_ and _qualifiers_ to _LAGs_ and _Ports_

-- You can display the current _policy_ and _classifier_ configuration of your Aruba switches
+    * You can display the current _policy_ and _classifier_ configuration of your Aruba switches

-- You can display AFC learned _MAC attachments_ and also what was learned on your Aruba switches
+    * You can display AFC learned _MAC attachments_ and also what was learned on your Aruba switches

+## Fabrics and Switches

+## Policies and Classifiers

+## MAC attachments